 How to Start an LLC in Ohio

-An Ohio LLC (limited liability company) is a business structure that provides its owners limited liability—protection against behind held personally responsible for business debt.
+An Ohio LLC (limited liability company) is a business structure that provides its owners limited liability—protection against being held personally responsible for business debt.
 LLCs also offer a straightforward, flexible management structure and (by default) pass-through taxation.
-To start an LLC in Ohio, you’ll need to choose a business name, appoint a registered agent, and submit Articles of Organization for a Domestic Limited Liability Company to the Ohio Secretary of State.
+To start an LLC in Ohio, you’ll need to choose a business name, appoint a registered agent, and submit Articles of Organization along with a $99 filing fee to the Ohio Secretary of State.
 You can submit the form online, by mail, or in person.
-Once your Articles of Organization are approved (usually within a week), your LLC is official.
+Once your Articles of Organization are approved (usually within a week of receipt), your LLC is official.
 But there are a few more steps you’ll need to start an LLC in Ohio and get it ready to do business.

 Ready to Start an LLC in Ohio?Get Started